watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 There are two basic types of integrations provided in this repo.

 1. A seamless integration with the existing web chat UI.
-The user will use the web chat input field to send messages to an agent and messages from an agent will be displayed in the same message list along with messages from Watson Assistant.
+The user will use the web chat input field to send messages to an agent and messages from an agent will be displayed in the same message list along with messages from watsonx Assistant.
 These integrations require fully implementing the service desk integration API provided by web chat.
 2. A custom panel implementation embedding a 3rd party chat widget.
 The user will switch to a different panel where they will see a different UI created by a 3rd party.
-A different field from the standard web chat input field will generally be available and messages to and from the agent will be displayed in a separate view and not part of the messages from Watson Assistant.
+A different field from the standard web chat input field will generally be available and messages to and from the agent will be displayed in a separate view and not part of the messages from watsonx Assistant.
 These integrations generally require a lot less code and only require embedding another existing widget into web chat, but can result in an inconsistent user or visual experience.

 ## Prerequisites